 Marital Property Versus Non-Marital Property

 The first step in dividing property is determining what property is eligible for distribution in the divorce proceedings.
 Property that is considered "marital property" is any and all property attained by either spouse during the marriage.
-The other type of property is known as "separate property," which is property that belongs solely to one spouse, and it will not be considered in the property division proceedings.
-For the most part, it is easy to tell which category each fits in, however, there are some special circumstances that can lead to some confusion.
+The other type of property is known as "separate property," which is a property that belongs solely to one spouse and will not be considered in the property division proceedings.
+For the most part, it is easy to tell which category each fits in; however, there are some special circumstances that can lead to some confusion.

 Marital Property